 Jill Strickland, MA, LCMHC

-Jill is a Licensed Clinical Mental Health Counselor in the state of North Carolina.
-Jill received a B.A. in Psychology from University of Alabama at Birmingham in 1999.
-Jill earned her Master of Arts in Professional Counseling from Liberty University in 2015.
+I am a Licensed Clinical Mental Health Counselor in the state of North Carolina.
+I received a B.A. in Psychology from the University of Alabama at Birmingham in 1999.
+I earned received a Master of Arts in Professional Counseling from Liberty University.